How to prepare the pitch deck for startup. Real life story

 After 5 years of experience in product development, I am now convinced of the need to prioritize sales and marketing rather than small accelerators.
 Back then I had very little experience, so I thought that by entering contests I would receive quick feedback about my products.

 I was not afraid that someone would copy my idea.
 I know a lot of people worry that someone will steal their ideas if they present them in public but I don’t think this is a legitimate fear.
-Nothing new has been invented for many many years, in fact, an entirely unique idea does not exist. (link to the article how to find idea for unicorn) A unique idea also suggests that there may not actually be a market for it.
+Nothing new has been invented for many many years, in fact, an entirely unique idea does not exist.
+A unique idea also suggests that there may not actually be a market for it.

 I always told everyone what my products were, what they did and if someone wanted to copy them, then so be it! in fact, sometimes competition is what drives and incentivises us to do better.